 Google is rife with “buy” ratings and very few sell or hold ratings, and it has meaningful upside.

 Chinese internet company Baidu Inc (ADR) (NASDAQ:BIDU), the “Google of China”, has been investing heavily in AI.
 It thinks artificial intelligence can give it an edge over local rivals Tencent Holdings Ltd. (OTCMKTS:TCEHY) and Alibaba Group Holdings Ltd (NYSE:BABA).

 Baidu spent $2.9 billion on R&D in just 2.5 years, with most of this going to AI.
 The money has funded a 1,700-member research team and four separate research labs.
 Crucially, Baidu has an AI advantage because of the huge data it gains from its 665 million monthly search engine users.

 BIDU is a moderate buy with the trade war dragging on, but it still has impressive upside potential.

 U.K.-based auto tech company Delphi Automotive (NYSE:DLPH) is on the rise after a tumultuous few months.

-Delphiv dropped its powertrain business to focus on self-driving cars and electric vehicles last year, which appears to finally be paying off.
-With BMW, Intel Corporation (NASDAQ:INTC) and Mobileye NV, Delphi plans to launch self-driving cars by 2021.
+Delphi dropped its powertrain business to focus on self-driving cars and electric vehicles last year, which appears to finally be paying off.
+In partnership with BMW, Intel Corporation (NASDAQ:INTC) and Mobileye NV, Delphi plans to launch self-driving cars by 2021.

 TipRanks tracks and ranks over 4,500 analysts from eight different market sectors.